AurelicButter/AurelicButter/README.md

 I am Frederick Katsura.
 I am a passionate self-taught independent developer looking to create whatever I desire and learning new things!

-I know Python (2.x & 3.x), Java, C#, and Javascript.
-But out of those four, I would say Javascript (specifically with Node) is my favourite to play around with and the one I am most comfortable with!
+While I know Python (2.x & 3.x), Java, and C#.
+I love working with JavaScript and TypeScript the most and is the one I'm most knowledegable in.
+Most of my projects are programmed in JavaScript so...
+I hope I know at least a little bit of it. 😄

 ### Current Status